fanlidublin/DaysInDublin/Daily_Proverb.md

 - Tough times don't last; tough people do.
 Gregory Peck

 - It takes as much energy to wish as it does to plan.
 Eleanor Roosevelt

+- Don't blame others as an excuse for you not working hard enough.
+Unknown